 ActionAid is an international charity that works with women and girls living in poverty.

 Our dedicated local staff are changing the world with women and girls.
 We are ending violence and fighting poverty so that all women, everywhere, can create the future they want.

 We operate in rural and urban communities across Asia, Africa and Latin America.

 We’re committed to ending the cycle of violence in communities around the world, enabling women’s economic empowerment, and supporting women’s and girls’ rights during humanitarian crises.

 Where your money goes

-90% of your donation, after fundraising costs, will go to support this Coronavirus Appeal.
+90% of your donation will go directly to our emergency Coronavirus response.

-The remaining 10% will be retained for ActionAid’s Emergency Action Fund which will only be used for ensuring we are prepared and able to respond quickly and more effectively to future emergencies and crises.
+10% of your donation will be retained for ActionAid’s Emergency Action Fund which will only be used for ensuring we are prepared and able to respond quickly and more effectively to future emergencies and crises.
 If the total amount raised for this appeal exceeds the funds needed for the response, ActionAid will transfer the remaining balance to the Emergency Action Fund.
 All Gift Aid claimed on donations will fund ActionAid’s work across the world, wherever the need is greatest.